JohnGrime/MolecularUtilities/README.md

 ... and you should then have a fluctuation spectrum analysis program with OpenMP acceleration.

-## Running the programs

-All program can be run without command line options for user instructions and example usage.

 ## <a name="AxisAlign"></a> AxisAlign

-Align PDB structure to specified Cartesian axes using filtered atom sets
+Align major molecular axes of a PDB structure to the specified Cartesian axes.
+Supports alignment on a filtered subset of particles.

 ## <a name="BestStructuralMatch"></a> BestStructuralMatch

-Find structure in a data set that matches most closesly (via RMSD) a reference structure
+Find molecular structure in a data set that matches most closesly a refernece structure (via root-mean-squared-deviation, RMSD).

 ## <a name="Centroids"></a> Centroids

-Extract centroid structure from a set of input structures
+Extract the centroid "pseudoparticles" from a set of PDB input structures.

 ## <a name="Distances"></a> Distances

-Measure statistics on distances between PDB atoms in data sets
+Measure statistics regarding the distances between PDB atoms in multiple data sets.

 ## <a name="FluctuationSpectrum"></a> FluctuationSpectrum

-Generate bilayer membrane fluctuation spectra from LAMMPS trajectories (using LAMMPS trajectory frame class)
+Generate the fluctuation spectra for a bilayer membrane from LAMMPS trajectories (using LAMMPS trajectory frame class)

 ## <a name="FluctuationSpectrum2"></a> FluctuationSpectrum2

-Generate bilayer membrane fluctuation spectra from LAMMPS trajectories (using LAMMPS config frame class)
+Generate the fluctuation spectra for a bilayer membrane from LAMMPS trajectories (using LAMMPS config class)

 ## <a name="GenerateMembranes"></a> GenerateMembranes

-Create both monolayer and bilayer systems for multiple user-specfied lipids and geometries.
+Create monolayer and/or bilayer systems using user-defined lipid molecules and surface geometries.

 ## <a name="LammpsCombiner"></a> LammpsCombiner